carlosapgomes/sked/README.md

 # Sked(duler)

-This program will keep track of patients appointments for a specific specialty/clinic.
+This program will keep track of patients appointments/surgeries for a specific specialty/clinic.

 ## Use Cases

 - Only an admin can add a new user
 - A user can schedule a patient for any available date
+- A user can schedule a surgery
 - A user can insert a new patient
 - A user can modify a patient's phoneNumber
 - Only an admin can modify a patient's name
-- A user can mark an appointment as removed only until the scheduled date
+- A user can mark an appointment/surgery as removed only until the scheduled date
-- A user can unmark an appointment as removed only until the scheduled date
+- A user can unmark an appointment/surgery as removed only until the scheduled date
-- A user can mark an appointment as complete only at its scheduled date
+- A user can mark an appointment/surgery as complete only at its scheduled date
-- A user can unmark an appointment as complete only at its scheduled date
+- A user can unmark an appointment/surgery as complete only at its scheduled date
-- Nobody can change an appointment's date.
-A new appointment should be created.
+- Nobody can change an appointment/surgery's date.
+A new appointment/surgery should be created.

 ## Entities